Backfill events with S3 pull

 pattern- Type: string

-- Pattern that defines which files to include when ingesting data.
+- Pattern that defines which objects to include when ingesting data.
 By default, Lumi ingests all objects in the S3 bucket.
+See S3 object filters for details.

 -